UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_01.md

 why would anyone in their right mind go back to using a text based interface?

 Well,
-it’s partly a misconception,
+this notion is partly a misconception;
-GUIs are nice when you are new to something, but text based interfaces are actually faster and easier to use when you know what you are doing.
+GUIs can be nice when you are new to something, but text-based interfaces are actually faster and easier to use when you become more experienced and know more precisely which commands you want the machine to execute.

-We can compare it to learning a language, in the beginning it’s nice to look things up in a dictionary (or a menu on the computer), but once I know what I want to say, it is just easer to say or type it directly, instead of looking in submenues.
+We can compare this process to learning a language: in the beginning it’s nice to look things up in a dictionary (analogous to the menu on a computer), but once we know what we want to say, it is just easer to say or type it directly, instead of being forced to spend time on looking it up first.

-And by extension,
+By extension,
-it would be even faster to speak or even just think of what you want to do and have it executed by the computer, this is what speech- and brain-computer interfaces are concerned with.
+it would be even faster to speak or even just think of what you want to do and have the appropriate commands executed by the computer.
+This is what speech-and brain-computer interfaces are concerned with, and once these becomes more refined and accessible they might take over as the main way for us to interact with computers.

 ---